h15200/notes/cs-terms.md

 - if a small system, may consist of classes
 - if a big system, will consist of other sub-systems

+## CPU

+- a clock cycle or clock speed refers to number of "work" that a cpu can do.
+- a CPU register computation takes a few nanoseconds, so it's in the 1/billionths (10 \* 9) per second

+## i/o

+- i/o operations are "wait" times when data is moved from memory, storage, network etc..
+- i/o can run in parallel with CPU computations

+### CPU-bound vs Memory-bound vs i/o-bound ops

+- CPU-bound operations and workload can be calculated by number of cores and individual cpu clockspeed.
+Multiple cores == parallel work
+- memory bound ops are based on RAM
+- i/o bound ops are based on the idle time

 ## Routine

 - what is generally known as functions